HTTPArchive/almanac.httparchive.org/src/content/en/2019/media.md

 The Lighthouse audit provides us a smell as there are a number of situations that can provide tricky to detect such as the use of quality placeholders.

-Lazy loading [can be implemented](https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video) in many different ways including using a combination of Intersection Observers, Resize Observers, or using JavaScript libraries like [lazySizes](https://github.com/aFarkas/lazysizes), [lozad](https://github.com/ApoorvSaxena/lozad.js), and a host of others.
+Lazy loading <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video">can be implemented</a> in many different ways including using a combination of Intersection Observers, Resize Observers, or using JavaScript libraries like <a hreflang="en" href="https://github.com/aFarkas/lazysizes">lazySizes</a>, <a hreflang="en" href="https://github.com/ApoorvSaxena/lozad.js">lozad</a>, and a host of others.

 In August 2019, Chrome 76 launched with the support for markup-based lazy loading using `<img loading="lazy">`.
 While the snapshot of websites used for the 2019 Web Almanac used July 2019 data, over 2,509 websites already utilized this feature.